 How long is the waiting time before I apply for a green card for my spouse?

-Once the marriage takes effect, you and your spouse will then be eligible to apply for the marriage green card.
+In order to prove bona fide marriage, we suggest clients file the marriage-based green card application at least 2-3 months after marriage.
+For the spouse of LPR, clients also need to check if the priority date is current for the purpose of filing.
 The processing time usually takes roughly 10 months or more depending on different scenarios, therefore it is recommended that you and your spouse start the application as soon as possible.

 What documents will I need to submit to get a marriage-based green card?